 Single molecule imaging for molecular mechanism of CRISPR

 There are many steps in DNA targeting by CRISPR-RNA, some of which are summarized in Figure 1.
 Understanding of CRISPR's molecular mechanism will improve with individually and combinatorially investigating these steps which has been my goal during my PhD.
 I have employed single molecule imaging (chiefly smFRET), complemented with biochemical assays, to investigate these steps.
 Single molecule techniques for ideal for such investigations because:

 I have performed these relevant investigations with different DNA sequences i.e. with and without off targets.
 So, the changing nature of a given step with off-targets not only helps in aiding the molecular understanding of it but also its specificity.
 Judicious selection of fluorophore labeling positions can allow you to investigate any of the given steps either individually or combinatorially.
-Two such labeling geometry is shown below (Figure 2), which we employed to investigate how Cas9-RNA recognizes/rejects and unwinds different DNA sequences.
+One of many such labeling geometries is shown below (Figure 2), which we employed to investigate how Cas9-RNA recognizes/rejects different DNA sequences.